 Sample Social Media Posts

 DYK?
-Public health lab staff monitor and detect health threats from #COVID19 to rabies, dengue fever to radiological contaminants, genetic disorders in newborns to terrorist agents… and so much more.
-Be sure to say #ThanksPHLabs this #LabWeek! http://bit.ly/LabWeek21
+Public health laboratory teams work to monitor and detect health threats from #COVID19 to rabies, dengue fever to radiological contaminants, genetic disorders in newborns to terrorist agents…and more.
+Be sure to say #ThanksPHLabs this #LabWeek! https://bit.ly/LabWeek22

 What is a public health laboratory?
 Check out this fun video that explains what makes public health labs unique: https://vimeo.com/aphl/whatisphl #LabWeek #ThanksPHLabs